Muir's corella: Status and conservation

-Muir's corella is considered to be threatened because it consists of one relatively small and isolated population covering a fragmented range of about 3000 km^{2}, with the actual area of occupancy being about 500 km^{2}.
+Muir's corella is considered to be threatened because it consists of one relatively small and isolated population covering a fragmented range of about 3000 km2, with the actual area of occupancy being about 500 km^{2}.
 It is listed as Vulnerable under Australia's Environment Protection and Biodiversity Conservation Act 1999.
-Population estimates vary; it may comprise up to 9000 individuals, including only about 2500 mature birds, having gradually recovered from a low of about 100 individuals in the 1940s after widespread shooting and poisoning in the late nineteenth and early twentieth centuries.
+Population estimates vary; it may comprise up to 9,000 individuals, including only about 2,500 mature birds, having gradually recovered from a low of about 100 individuals in the 1940s after widespread shooting and poisoning in the late nineteenth and early twentieth centuries.
 Average life expectancy of adults has been estimated at 17 years for males and 14 years for females, with most young birds dying before they reach breeding age of 3–5 years old.

 While current nest hollow and food availability are sufficient to sustain the population, changes in land use may threaten the corella where remnant vegetation and paddock trees are cleared to establish plantations of blue gum and other species.
 It is potentially threatened by competition from, and interbreeding with, a species introduced from south-eastern Australia, the closely related long-billed corella, which has nearby populations established from avicultural escapes and releases.
 Other threats include illegal shooting and poisoning, as well as competition for nest hollows with feral honey bees.

 Because the corellas sometimes cause damage to crops, young trees, gardens, power lines and house fittings, the subspecies is a declared pest of agriculture.
 However, because it is listed as ‘rare or likely to become extinct’, it is illegal to destroy them, and damage mitigation measures must use non-lethal means.